TradingIdea/Balcony-Structure/README.md

 **Developing of balcony structure load Calculation Software using C# for Windows Platform**

+In my last semester of university, I was introduced as an intern to a construction company for my internship course.
+Considering my talent and experience in programming, the company asked me to develop a computational program as a research work related to structural loading.
+After researching the method of calculating static and variable loading according to an international standard, I created a computational program using C# language for the desktop platform.

 Computing technologies have empowered engineers to design and analyze complex structures with precision. adhering to standards like ASCE 7 is crucial to ensure safety and efficiency.
 In this article, we delve into developing software with C# for Windows that aids in calculating and analyzing the loading capacities of structures, focusing on balcony dimensions and weight calculations as per ASCE 7 standards.